flowcore-io/flow-analytics-collector/README.md

 # Flowcore Analytics Collector

 A privacy-first analytics collection API built with Elysia.js that emits events to Flowcore.
-This service accepts lightweight page-view and custom-event payloads from browsers, computes daily salted hashes of IP + User-Agent for privacy-safe visitor identification, and emits each hit to Flowcore's immutable event log.

 ## Features

-🔒 **Privacy-First**: No raw IPs or personal identifiers stored - only daily rotating hashes 🚀 **Lightweight**: Minimal overhead with fast response times (p50 ≤ 50ms) 🛡️ **GDPR Compliant**: No cookies, no persistent tracking, automatic data anonymization ⚡ **Real-time**: Events flow to Flowcore for immediate analytics processing 📊 **Scalable**: Stateless design with horizontal scaling support 🔍 **Observable**: Health checks, metrics, and structured logging
+🔒 **Privacy-First**: No raw IPs or personal identifiers stored - only daily rotating hashes 🛡️ **GDPR Compliant**: No cookies, no persistent tracking, automatic data anonymization ⚡ **Real-time**: Events flow to Flowcore for immediate analytics processing

-## Architecture

-- **Data Core**: `flow-analytics`
-- **Flow Type**: `visitor.v0`
-- **Event Type**: `visitor.tracked.v0`

-The collector processes analytics events through Flowcore Pathways, ensuring reliable delivery and event ordering.

 ## Quick Start